Monday, August 13, 2012

 Wednesday, March 7, 2012

-TEACHER JOB SATISFACTION: AT an all-time low
+TEACHER JOB SATISFACTION: at all-time low

 Years of dumping on teachers, blaming them for outcomes that are beyond their control and throwing them under the bus have taken their toll.
 Teacher job satisfaction is the lowest it's been since the Reagan years.